What are the best accessories for the Oculus Rift?

 In summation, no one needs the Subpac to have a great time gaming with their Oculus Rift, but damned if it isn't one of the coolest gaming accessories available.

-The Oculus Rift ships with an Xbox One controller and a small clicker remote for navigating and controlling your VR experience.
-If you were hoping for controllers similar to those shipped with the HTC Vive, you're in luck — sort of.
+The Oculus Rift originally shipped with an Xbox One controller and a small clicker remote for navigating and controlling your VR experience.
+Now that Oculus Touch controllers have been released, you have an entirely new way to play.

 Virtuix VR Boom

 The boom has the necessary cables to connect your head-mounted display, and a retractable mechanism keeps the cables at just the right length.
-It all folds down into a small footprint for easier storage, and even has a hook on it from which you can hang your Rift.
-Like the omnidirectional treadmill, Virtuix is also working on the boom, but is expected to release near the end of 2016.
-Right now the price is set at about $80.
+It all folds down into a small footprint for easier storage and even has a hook on it from which you can hang your Rift.
+If what the Rift's cables look like after a bout of regular Robo Recall is any indication of what room-scale is like, this boom will be a sound investment.

 What would you include in your dream Oculus Rift setup?